gohugoio/hugoDocs/content/en/_common/functions/hugo/sites-collection.md

 _comment: Do not remove front matter.
 ---

-The returned collection follows a tiered sort based on the [dimensions](g) of your project where each dimension is evaluated according to the following priority.
+The returned collection follows a hierarchical sort where each subsequent dimension acts as a tie-breaker for the one above it.

-1. [Language](g) sorted by [weight](g) in ascending order.
-If weights are tied or undefined Hugo defaults to lexicographical order.
+1. [Language](g) is sorted by [weight](g) in ascending order, falling back to lexicographical order if weights are tied or undefined.
-1. [Role](g) sorted by weight in ascending order.
-If weights are tied or undefined Hugo defaults to lexicographical order.
+1. [Version](g) is then sorted by weight in ascending order, with Hugo defaulting to a descending semantic sort for any ties.
-1. [Version](g) sorted by weight in ascending order.
-If weights are tied or undefined Hugo defaults to sorting semantically in descending order.
+1. [Role](g) is finally sorted by weight in ascending order, using lexicographical order as the final fallback.

-The logic follows a hierarchical structure where each subsequent dimension acts as a tie-breaker for the one above it.